IS ECOMMONS BETTER THAN SCHOLARLY SOCIAL MEDIA?

 Institutional repositories such as eCommons provide a stable, reliable, high-quality and highly discoverable medium for scholarly communication.

 In a recent online discussion of scholarly communications librarians, one theme prevailed: Social media can be a powerful tool in promoting your scholarship when used in combination with your institutional repository.
 Their recommendation: Rather than provide a full-text download on social media, provide a link to your archived work in the institutional repository.
-That way, all of your downloads and altmetrics will come from the same place, and you can protect your own copyright.
+That way, all of your downloads and metrics will come from the same place, and you can protect your own copyright.

 Other benefits of using eCommons: